botspot-org/bot.wordpress/README.md

-# BotDot WP
+# BotSpot WP

 Server-side JSON-LD injection for WordPress from a configurable mirror domain.

 ## Description

-BotDot WP is a WordPress plugin that fetches JSON-LD structured data from a mirror domain and injects it into your WordPress pages before they are rendered.
+BotSpot WP is a WordPress plugin that fetches JSON-LD structured data from a mirror domain and injects it into your WordPress pages before they are rendered.
 This enables AI discoverability by providing structured data that can be queried by AI agents.

 ## Features